 Early April to mid October.
 Sunday, Monday, Tuesday, Wednesday, Thursday, (closed Friday & Saturday).
 Open 10am to 5pm.

 Adult Gardens Only £8.00, House and Gardens £11.00

 over 3 years by Charlotte 5 / 5Astounding topiary!
 Worth making a detour for.

-about 5 years by pete 4 / 5A superb topiary garden. personally I'd prefer a bit more colour
+over 5 years by pete 4 / 5A superb topiary garden. personally I'd prefer a bit more colour

 over 5 years by Anonymous 5 / 5Still a fascinating garden to visit.
 If you like topiary it is especially wonderful.